 The PortAL Fund is a 501(c)3 resource funded by our incredible donors who are deeply committed to innovation-based economic development.
 Click here to see the current sponsors of the PortAL Fund.
 Additionally, any return on investment will be reinvested to continue cultivating future entrepreneurs and startups.

-The PFIC is a group of hand-selected individuals representing a diverse range of experience and expertise such as venture capital, corporate innovation, startup exits, and everything in between.
+The PFIC is a group of Innovation PortAL stakeholders who have significant experience and a wide range of expertise.
 The committee will base their decisions on the scalability of the startup, the strength of the investment opportunity, the potential impact on the region (economically, culturally, and otherwise) as well as the skills, assets, and value added by the management team.

 All applicants will receive a notification of whether or not the applicant has advanced to the next round of review.
 Communication will take place via email.